Body of man found in Delhi's Kishangarh | Law-Order

 - India

-The crime team has been called to the spot for collecting evidence, the police said.
-A case is being registered at the Kishangarh police station, a senior police officer said, adding efforts are on to identify the man.
+The crime team was called to the spot for collecting evidence and a case was registered at the Kishangarh Police Station, a senior police officer said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)